georgexyz19/georgexyz.com/content/posts/python-argparse.md

 to understand how to use optparse and argparse modules.
 An example discussed in this
 [blog post](https://www.saltycrane.com/blog/2009/09/python-optparse-example/)
-is excellent and very helpful.
+is very helpful.

-The article has a simple example with two arguments.
-Run the program on command line with arguments shown on that web page.
-The results indicate how optparse module is working behind scene.
+The article has an example program designed with two options.
+Run the program on command line with options and arguments shown on that blog, and the results indicate how optparse module works behind scene.

-Following code lines are a rewrite of the example with argparse.
+Following code is a rewrite of the example with argparse.
 You can execute similar commands shown below and compare the results.

 ```python